lerouzic/dalechampia/README.md

 * Control line, error = 3/2 V1 + V2 + 1/2 V3
 * Selected lines: error = 1/2 V1 + 1/2 V2 + V3

-**Note**: a similar (but simpler) calculation had to be made to distribute the phenotypic standard errors across the three lines.
+**Note**: a similar calculation had to be made to distribute the phenotypic standard errors across the three lines.

+## Figure S6

+Variance-Covariance ellipses (assuming a multivariate normal distribution, ellipses standing for the 95% region) of G matrix estimates from the diallel experiment.
+Light lines correspond to 1000 iterations of the MCMC chain, thick lines represent the mean posterior.

+**Status: not totally reproducible**, as for table 1.